anc-w/asm/README.md

 Designed for educational purposes, red teaming sketches, quick recon, and learning — **use only on targets you own or have explicit permission to test**.

 ![Banner Example](https://i.ibb.co/qMqcMhS6/Screenshot-2026-02-17-183453.png)
-*(Replace with your actual banner2.txt rendered screenshot if you want)*

 ## Features